GLOBAL MARKETS-Stocks begin November stronger, lifted by results, trade war progress

 “We’ve got a reasonably risk-friendly market, and with the new month we have some dollar selling,” said Kit Juckes, a strategist at Societe Generale.

-Oil prices retreated, touching their lowest levels since June, due to rising concerns over weaker global demand and increased supply from the world’s major oil producers.
+Oil prices sank amid concerns over weaker global demand and increased supply from the world’s major oil producers.